Computer model locks in Raiders vs. Texans picks, score prediction

-Raiders vs. Texans: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks
+Texans vs. Raiders: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Las Vegas Raiders vs. Houston Texans in NFL Week 16 action on CBS and Paramount+

 Kickoff from NRG Stadium is set for 4:25 p.m.
 ET on CBS and Paramount+.
-The Texans are 14.5-point favorites at DraftKings Sportsbook in the latest Raiders vs. Texans odds and the total is 37.5.
+The Texans are 14-point favorites at DraftKings Sportsbook in the latest Raiders vs. Texans odds, and the total is 39.5.
 Before you make any Texans vs. Raiders picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times

 Where to watch Raiders vs. Texans on Sunday